-Jeff Yass, the hedge fund billionaire behind the prize, is worth an estimated $59 billion, according to Forbes.
-That’s enough to fund 59,000 $1 million prizes.
-Or, more impactfully, to fully cover the education of tens of thousands of children—no competition required.
-Interestingly, many of the same voices championing this prize have spent years methodically steering education toward privatization, turning learning into a for-profit venture under the banner of “reform.”
-These so-called change-makers aren’t disrupting the status quo—they’re maintaining it, repackaged as innovation.
+Jeff Yass, the hedge fund billionaire behind one of the largest “education innovation” contests, is worth an estimated $59 billion, according to Forbes.
+That’s enough to fund 59,000 $1 million prizes — or, more impactfully, to fully cover the education of tens of thousands of children, no competition required.
+Interestingly, many of the same voices championing these contests have spent years methodically steering education toward privatization, turning learning into a for-profit venture under the banner of “reform.”
+These so-called change-makers aren’t disrupting the status quo — they’re maintaining it, repackaged as innovation.

 To be clear, this isn’t a critique of the educators and organizations applying.
 Most are doing meaningful work and seeking support wherever they can find it.
 But participation in these contests can unintentionally uphold a system that values competition over collaboration, and spectacle over substance.